Content Creator For Impact Volunteer Program in Split - Croatia

-Curious about volunteering with Creative Technologies in Croatia?
-International Volunteer HQ’s Creative Technologies project enables volunteers to gain experience creating and running awareness campaigns about important contemporary social issues.
+Curious about volunteering as a Content Creator For Impact in Croatia?
+International Volunteer HQ’s Content Creator For Impact project enables volunteers to gain experience creating and running awareness campaigns about important contemporary social issues.
 Volunteers will be able to develop their technical and creative skills to help local NGOs take action on a number of issues, which may include but are not limited to: women’s rights, gender equality, marine conservation, environmental issues and animal protection.

 - Programs start every Monday